 - Lack focus, annoyed or easily affected by those around you

-- Feeling unsafe, anxiety, fear are signs of not being grounded and connected
+- Feeling unsafe, anxiety, fear

 - Absorbing energy, emotions, moods of others and feeling them as if they were your own